sleepy365/trade_review/README.md

 orders in the current month, removing multiple fills originating from the same order.
 Functional as a standalone script but now is integrated into trade_review as other functions.

 # Set up
 1. Setup IMAP for gmail and change the "Folder Size Limits" in IMAP access to unlimited (default is  1000)
-2. install python 3.13 for this project
+2. pip install poetry
+3. cd to trade_review/ and do poetry install
 3. create credentials.py in the same format as credentials_template.py
 4. run trade_counter.py
 5. if all works, try run review_trades.py
+6. if all_trades.csv backups are available, just place it in the export location and the script should recognise it

 # Known Issues
-1. if you make a trade AFTER the script already found trades for the same day, it will miss the new trades.
-Solution is to use the Other functions to wipe recent day trades and rerun
+1. if you make a trade AFTER the script already found trades for the same day, it will not pull the new trades.
+Need to use function 4 to wipe recent day trades and rerun the script
 2. There was a 3-month period of time in 2024 where IBKR was misconfigured to not give trade confirmations, this lead to a gap in recorded trades which I manually filled using manual_trades() functionality